How To Free Pour and Why You Should.

 to match 8 equaling 1 ounce.

 Never count past the number 8.
-When you making a larger pour just restart at 1.
+When your pouring more than 1 ounce, restart the count at 1.

 Example of an Eight, Four count: 1, 2, 3, 4, 5, 6, 7, 8 1, 2, 3, 4 ——-> This would be 1 and a half ounces or 1 1/2oz.